 In early 2009, NOH brought another 26 rescued kamlari girls from Lawajuni to Dhapasi, where the education was significantly better, opening up a third home, known as Papa’s Kalpana (Imagine) House.
 Later in the same year, 28 more girls rescued by SWAN came from Lawajuni to live in NOH’s fourth home, Papa’s Gumba (Sanctuary) House.

-Currently NOH is operating five homes in Dhapasi, including Papa’s Sambhav (Possibilities) House for boys, all within a short walking distance of each other.
-Over half of the 140 children now provided for in Papa’s Houses are rescued kamlari girls.
+In 2018 Nepal Orphans Home began its fourteenth year of operations, providing for 76 children in three Papa’s Houses and 20 young adults living in transition housing while attending college preparatory classes.
+Nearly half are former kamlari girls rescued from indentured servitude.
 Nepal Orphans Home (NOH) provides a safe haven for children who had been living in extreme poverty, sometimes even neglected and abused.
 Before coming to NOH, the children had little hope for the future.
 After becoming part of a large, loving family at Papa’s House, the children’s cheerfulness, diligence, respect for each other as individuals, and integrity set a fine example for the community.
 Papa’s House children attend a local English-medium private school.
 They work very hard at their studies; but even then, due to their disadvantaged backgrounds, they need extra help.
 We have hired after-school tutors to supplement their learning.
 With their enhanced education, our children develop their aptitudes and gain the self-confidence that will guide them into adulthood as independent and responsible individuals who have the skills to earn a living wage.
 In the future, they will be contributing citizens in the growth and stabilization of Nepal.